Professionals In Ant Control In Kent

 The Invasive Garden Ant (Lasius Neglectus)

 It is very similar to the back garden ant and can be over looked, hence the name ‘neglectus‘.
-It is slightly smaller and paler brown in colour and has been found as far apart as Yorkshire to East Sussex.
+Slightly smaller and paler brown in colour and found as far apart as Yorkshire to East Sussex.
 Unlike the garden ant this ant can have multiple queen’s per nest and many nests per colony.
 They are highly successful in farming honey dew from other insects therefore aphids tend to increase dramatically as they receive protection from these ants against ladybirds and other insects.

 They readily invade buildings but are quite happy to live under paving slabs, wall cavities, plug sockets and electrical goods.
 A build up of these ants can lead to damaging electrical equipment.